The Stone Law Firm

-New client information: You will be receiving an email to a link that describes how best to have questions answered, how to make your payment (if you are carrying a balance), how to access your cloud file, how to schedule periodic case review calls, when and how to schedule web based conferences (Zoom) to review the prosecutor's discovery responses (police reports, witness statements, body cam etc.), and when and how we will remind you of court hearings and how those hearings are held during COVID.
+New client information: You will be receiving an email to a link that describes how best to have questions answered, how to make your payment (if you are carrying a balance), how to access your cloud file, how to schedule periodic case update calls, when and how to schedule web based conferences to review the prosecutor's discovery responses (police reports, witness statements, body cam etc.), and when and how we will remind you of court hearings and how those hearings are held.

 Procedure: We understand that you are likely unfamiliar with the court process, the name of various types of hearings, and when those hearings will occur.
 You will receive an email containing a link that will explain in detail the court process and the approximate timeline of the case.